MarkBedolla/AntiRage/README.md

 1. Connect the **Arduino Uno** to your computer using the USB cable.
 2. Download and install the **Arduino IDE** from [here](https://www.arduino.cc/en/software).
 3. Open the Arduino IDE and **select the correct port** for your Arduino board.
-4. Use code I have provided.
+4. Use code in soundsensor.ino.
+Copy and paste into Arduino IDE.

 ### Adjusting the Sound Sensor Sensitivity
 Use a **flat head screwdriver** to **adjust the potentiometer** on the KY-038 sound sensor module.
 This will modify its sensitivity to sound.